Artie Shaw: Personal life

-A self-proclaimed "very difficult man", Shaw was married eight times.
+A self-proclaimed "very difficult man," Shaw was married eight times.
 Two marriages were annulled; the others ended in divorce: Jane Cairns (1932–33; annulled); Margaret Allen (1934–37); actress Lana Turner (1940); Betty Kern, the daughter of songwriter Jerome Kern (1942–43); actress Ava Gardner (1945–46); Forever Amber author Kathleen Winsor (1946–48; annulled); actress Doris Dowling (1952–56), and actress Evelyn Keyes (1957–85).
 He had two sons, Steven Kern (with Betty Kern) and Jonathan Shaw (with Doris Dowling).
 Both Lana Turner and Ava Gardner later described Shaw as being extremely emotionally abusive.
+He often publicly threatened his wives, promising to "teach them a lesson later on" if they did not "shut their yapper."
 His controlling nature and incessant verbal abuse drove Turner to have a nervous breakdown, soon after which she divorced him.
 In 1940, before eloping with Lana Turner, Shaw briefly dated actresses Betty Grable and Judy Garland and, according to Tom Nolan's biography, had an affair with Lena Horne.

 Apart from his interest in music, Shaw had a tremendous intellect and almost insatiable thirst for intellectual knowledge and literature.
 During his self-imposed "sabbaticals" from the music business, his interests included studying advanced mathematics, as cited in Karl Sabbagh's The Riemann Hypothesis.

 In 1946, Shaw was present at a meeting of the Independent Citizens' Committee of the Arts, Sciences and Professions.
 Olivia de Havilland and Ronald Reagan, part of a core group of actors and artists who were trying to sway the organization away from Communism, presented an anti-Communist declaration which, if signed, was set to run in newspapers.
 There was bedlam as many rose to champion the communist cause, and Shaw began praising the democratic standards of the Soviet constitution.
-In 1953, Shaw was forced to testify before the House Un-American Activities Committee for his leftist activities.
+In 1953, Shaw was called to testify before the House Un-American Activities Committee for his leftist activities.
 The committee was investigating a peace activist organization, the World Peace Council.

 Shaw was also a precision marksman, ranking fourth in the United States in 1962, and an expert fly fisherman.
 In his later years, Shaw lived and wrote in the Newbury Park section of Thousand Oaks, California.

+Death and estate

-He died on December 30, 2004, aged 94.
+Shaw died on December 30, 2004, aged 94.
 According to his publicist, he had been "in ill health for some time, but I don't know the specific cause of death."
 Shaw had been diabetic since the 1980s.

 In 2005, Shaw's eighth wife, actress Evelyn Keyes, filed suit, seeking one-half of Shaw's estate, pursuant to a contract to make a will between them.
-In July 2006, a Ventura, California jury unanimously held that Keyes was entitled to almost one-half of Shaw's estate or $1,420,000.
+In July 2006, a Ventura, California, jury unanimously held that Keyes was entitled to almost one-half of Shaw's estate, or $1,420,000.